-A few years ago I snapped these shots of a woman in a beautifully cut soft fur coat.
+A few years ago I snapped some shots of a woman in a beautifully cut soft fur coat.
 I filed the look away and searched for some fake fur to make myself a new winter art coat.
 I just had a little art coat count and it seems this will be my 10th art coat since my first in 1978.
 The most expensive ones are maybe $120 tops and most are well under $100.
-Except for my first coat I bought myself at 14 (chocolate brown belted wool midi from Le Chateau), I can’t remember any others that I didn’t make myself.
+Except for my first coat I bought myself at 14 (chocolate brown belted wool midi from Le Chateau), I can't remember any others that I didn't make myself.

 I cut it out in early 2010 and unfortunately stitched it up by machine instead of just hand basting the seams.
 All the seams are butted and stitched with 2 lines of straight stitch creating pliable flat seams with almost zero bulk.
 UNFORTUNATELY it just came out too loose fitting and I had to go back and unpick those side and back seams and start again!
 Damn it!
 I guess I was just too eager but I SHOULD have known better.